frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 config.omniauth :facebook, "APP_ID", "APP_SECRET"
 {% endhighlight %}

-To get an `APP_ID` and `APP_SECRET`  you’ll have to create an app at the [Facebook Developers website](https://developers.facebook.com/).
-If this is your first time creating a Facebook app then follow this <a href="{{https://developers.facebook.com/docs/apps/register}}">guide</a> .
+To get an `APP_ID` and `APP_SECRET` you’ll have to create an app at the [Facebook Developers website](https://developers.facebook.com/)g.
+If this is your first time creating a Facebook app then follow this [guide](https://developers.facebook.com/docs/apps/register).

-In order for Devise to be aware that Omniauth exists in your application you’ll need to declare it.
-Go to your user model and input the following code:
+In order for Devise to be aware that Omniauth exists in your application you’ll need to let your User model know:

 {% highlight ruby linenos %}
 devise :omniauthable, :omniauth providers => [:facebook]
 {% endhighlight %}

-This code will create the following routes or url methods:
+This will create the following routes or url methods:

-user_omniauth_authorize_path(proivider)
+`user_omniauth_authorize_path(proivider)`
-user_omniauth_callback_path(proivider)
+`user_omniauth_callback_path(proivider)`

-To activate the user_omniauth_authrorize_path you’ll need to display a link in your application.
+To activate the `user_omniauth_authrorize_path` you’ll need to display a link in your application.
 In the view where you would like your user to have the option to sign in through Facebook, input the following link:

 {% highlight ruby linenos %}
 <%= link_to “Sign in with Facebook”, user_omniauth_authorize_path(:facebook) %>
 {% endhighlight %}

-Although you won’t be explicitly calling the user_omniauth_callback_path, it’s essential to have in your app.
+Although you won’t be explicitly calling `user_omniauth_callback_path` in your views, it’s essential to have in your app.
 After a user signs in through Facebook they are redirected to this url where you’ll have access to their data.
-To declare this callback url you’ll have to update your `config/routes.rb` file:
+To declare this callback url update your `config/routes.rb` file:

 {% highlight ruby linenos %}
 devise_for :users, :controllers => { :omniauth_callbacks => “users/omniauth_callbacks” }
 {% endhighlight %}

-We’ve specified our url methods that we’ll need to use for our Facebook authentication so now we’ll need to create a controller.
+Now we’ll need to create a controller where we can create our users with Facebook's authentication and sign them in.
 Label the controller file `app/controllers/users/omniauth_callbacks_controller.rb` and set up the file like so:

 {% highlight ruby linenos %}
 class Users::OmniauthCallbacksController < Devise::OmniauthCallbacksController